Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Proofs

 It remains to find the standard errors of $\mathcal{L}(\hat{\bm{\theta}})$ and $\mathcal{U}(\hat{\bm{\theta}})$, which is a rather tedious task due to the nonlinear nature of the estimators.
-Given the relatively large sample sizes, we may rely on the delta method.
+Assuming relatively large sample sizes, we may rely on the delta method.

 By definition, the consistent estimator $\hat{\theta}$ converges in probability to its true value $\theta$, and the CLT can be applied to obtain asymptotic normality, i.e.,